Constructing the relative Fukaya category: Introduction

 For any curved filtered $A_\infty$ category $\EuA$, we can form the associated uncurved $A_\infty$ category $\EuA^\bc$ of c-unital bounding cochains in $\EuA$; and if two curved filtered $A_\infty$ categories are curved filtered quasi-equivalent, then their associated categories of bounding cochains are quasi-equivalent (see Theorem \ref{thm:cqiso}).

-Let $\BbK$ be a commutative ring,\footnote{All our rings, and homomorphisms thereof, are taken to be unital.} equipped with a complete, exhaustive, decreasing filtration, and a filtered ring homomorphism $\Z\power{\NE} \to \BbK$.
-Then $\fuk(X,D,\Nef) \otimes_{\Z\power{\NE}} \BbK$ is a curved filtered $\BbK$-linear $A_\infty$ category, which is independent of all choices made in its construction up to curved filtered quasi-equivalence.
+Let $\BbK$ be a commutative ring,\footnote{All our rings, and homomorphisms thereof, are taken to be unital.} equipped with a complete, exhaustive, decreasing filtration, and a filtered ring homomorphism $R(\Nef) \to \BbK$.
+Then $\fuk(X,D,\Nef) \otimes_{R(\Nef)} \BbK$ is a curved filtered $\BbK$-linear $A_\infty$ category, which is independent of all choices made in its construction up to curved filtered quasi-equivalence.
 In particular, the corresponding category of c-unital bounding cochains is independent of choices up to quasi-equivalence.

 \begin{rmk} We define an (uncurved) $A_\infty$ functor to be a quasi-equivalence if it induces an equivalence on the level of cohomology, and say that two $A_\infty$ categories are quasi-equivalent if they are connected by a zig-zag of quasi-equivalences (Definition \ref{defn:qeq}).
-This is a `good' equivalence relation if the morphism cochain complexes are cofibrant (see \cite[Section 3.1]{GPS2017}); this is true for example if the coefficient ring $\BbK$ is a field, but we have not checked it in general. \end{rmk}
+This is a `good' equivalence relation if the morphism cochain complexes are cofibrant (see \cite[Section 3.1]{GPS2017}); this is true for example if the coefficient ring $\BbK$ is a field, but we have not checked it in general.
+(Note that the argument of \cite[Remark 3.5]{GPS2017} does not apply here, as the action filtration is not a filtration by $R$-submodules.) \end{rmk}

+Using this construction, we can define a category which is comparable with the `usual' Fukaya category of the symplectic manifold $(X,\omega)$.
+Let $(X,D)$ be a pair such that there exists an effective homological anticanonical divisor supported on $D$, and $\kappa \in (\R_{>0})^P$ such that $\sum_p \kappa_p \cdot D_p$ is ample.
+There exists a rational polyhedral cone $\Nef$ satisfying the \textbf{(Ample)}, \textbf{(Semiample)}, and \textbf{(Semipositive)} conditions, and containing $\kappa$ in its interior (because $\kappa$ lies in the interior of the convex cone of effective semiample classes supported on $D$---using the fact that ampleness is an open condition, and ample implies semiample---and the homological anticanonical divisor lies in the same cone).